StrangeBeeCorp/docs/docs/thehive/administration/email-intake-connector/about-email-intake-connectors.md

 ### Observables

-The email itself, as a `.eml` file, along with its sender and any attached files, are added as observables within the respective alert, with the following parameters:

 | Observable field API | Observable field UI | Observable value |
 |---|---|---|
 | `message` | Description | *Automatically created from email* followed by `{alert.id}` and either `{sender}` or `{file}`. |